aon4o/MuteOnPause/README.md

 # Mute on Pause

-A TBOI mod that pauses the music when the game is paused.
+A TBOI mod that mutes the music when the game is paused.

 ## Docs